pmichaillat/unemployment/syllabus.md

 4. It should describe the results obtained in the analysis using diagrams, tables, and figures.
 5. It should discuss the limitations of the current analysis, and how the limitations could be addressed in the future.

 You should work on your research project on your own.
-However, you should feel free to discuss methods and literature, and to elicit feedback, from your peers.
-To get you started, [this document presents possible ideas](https://github.com/pmichaillat/unemployment/blob/main/ideas.md) for the research project.
+However, you should feel free to discuss methods and literature with your peers and elicit their feedback.
+To get you started, [possible ideas for the research project](https://github.com/pmichaillat/unemployment/blob/main/ideas.md) are presented in the course portal.

 #### Due dates